aeon-toolkit/aeon/docs/mentoring.md

 Currently we have the channel selection algorithms describe in [1,2] in aeon.
 It would be great to include those in [3] and further work.
 This project will involve experimental evaluation in addition to implementing algorithms.
-We can co-ordinate the experiments with the candidate through our HPC facilities.
+We can coordinate the experiments with the candidate through our HPC facilities.

 1. Implement a channel selection wrapper for the aeon toolkit (see [#1270](https://github.com/aeon-toolkit/aeon/issues/1270))